What we do

 As these pictures show, when the charity was founded, the 'Manual' was a huge ring binder containing the available information on HIV and AIDS.
 Produced at a time when there was lots of hysteria and little reliable information, it was an important, evidence-based, reference point for professionals as well as people diagnosed with HIV and AIDS.

-We were one of the first organisations to produce accurate information on HIV and we quickly became the UK’s primary source of HIV information.
+NAM was one of the first organisations to produce accurate information on HIV and it quickly became the UK’s primary source of HIV information.

-We now have a huge range of HIV information resources, including digital and print written information, videos, podcasts and live broadcasts.
-By providing information on a wide range of platforms, in different languages, we are able to reach larger and broader audiences globally.
+We have a range of HIV information resources available, including easy-to-read and illustrated leaflets, in-depth information pages, research briefings, news and conference reports, and videos and broadcasts.
+By providing a wide range of information, we are able to reach larger and broader audiences globally.